onzfonz/comp227/src/content/3/en/part3c.md

 ![mongodb collections tab noteApp notes](../../images/3/mongo9.png)

 The data is now stored in the right database.
-The view also offers the <i>create database</i> functionality, that can be used to create new databases from the website.
+The view also offers the ***create database*** functionality, that can be used to create new databases from the website.
 Creating a database like this is not necessary, since MongoDB Atlas automatically creates a new database when an application tries to connect to a database that does not exist yet.

 ### Schema